FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 include("access-token.jl")
 ```

-Allowing that the token is the numbers one through six, the access-token.jl file looks like this:
+The variable itself looks like: `"token [my token]"`.
+For example, if the token is the numbers one through six, the access-token.jl file looks like this:

 ``` julia
 const scrc_access_tkn = "token 123456"
 ```
+### 3b.
+Register model code

-Back in the main file, we handle model code [release] registration by calling a function that automatically returns the existing *CodeRepoRelease* URI if it is already registered, or a new one if not.
+Back in the main file, we handle model code [release] registration by calling a function that automatically returns the existing `code_repo_release` URI if it is already registered, or a new one if not.

 ``` julia
 code_release_id = DataRegistryUtils.register_github_model(model_config, scrc_access_tkn)